Wedding Transportation Guide: Complete Planning - Cheese Wedding Cake Shop

 When planning a wedding shuttle service for my clients’ celebration at Thornbury Castle in Gloucestershire, we learned the importance of detailed transport coordination the hard way.
 One of their elderly guests nearly missed the ceremony after confusion about pick-up points at Bristol Temple Meads station.

-After that close call, we developed a foolproof system: we now create colour-coded route maps for multiple pick-up locations, with designated meeting points clearly marked at major transport hubs.
+After that close call, we developed a foolproof system: we now create colour-coded route maps for multiple pick-up locations, with designated meeting points clearly marked at each site and major transport hubs.
 For this particular castle wedding, we arranged three separate routes: one from Bristol, one from Bath Spa station, and another from the recommended hotel block at the Celtic Manor Resort.
+Coordinating transportation at each site ensured guests knew exactly where to go for pick-up and drop-off.

 We worked with local firm Kingscote Carriages, who specialise in vintage buses and modern luxury coaches.
 They provided a beautifully restored 1965 Routemaster for the main wedding party and two modern coaches for other guests.
 For those with mobility needs, we arranged a separate accessible minibus service.